snwfdhmp/llm/README.md

 > This is still a work in progress.
 Features are subject to change and not all features are implemented yet.

-## Concept

-llm is a CLI & library to manipulate any large language model from the command line.
+Manipulate any large language model from the command line.

 More information in [docs](docs/).